MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-user-assigned-cli.md

 ## Get the sample app

 A sample Python application using the Django framework are available to help you follow along with this tutorial.
-Download or clone one of the sample applications to your local workstation.
+Download or clone the sample application to your development environment.

 1. Clone the sample in an Azure Cloud Shell session.